keabetsweteleko-ctrl/THREESIXTYFX-SMART-AUTOMATED-BOT-/README.md

 `supabase/001_initial_schema.sql`

 Supabase's current React quickstart uses `@supabase/supabase-js` and environment variables for the project URL and publishable key.
 Keep server-only secrets such as the Paystack secret key on the server.
+See the official docs for the current setup.

 ## 2. Add environment variables